Support these African American-owned businesses that offer vegan-friendly places to commune, break bread and celebrate

 Misha’s Kind Foods

 Certified raw vegan/living foods chef Ian Martin first studied the art of vegan cheese-making at Juliano’s Raw and Matthew Kenney’s MAKE, then launched his line of creamy probiotic tree nut cheeses and schmears.
-Misha's Kind Foods is now beloved at farmers’ markets across the city.
-Misha's non-dairy cheese spreads come in many delicious flavors and are available at retail stores like Besties Vegan Paradise, MillCross Coffee Bar & Kitchen (11050 Washington Blvd, Culver City), Larchmont Village Wine (223 N. Larchmont Blvd) and more.
+Misha's Kind Foods is now beloved at farmers’ markets across the city, along with numerous locations of Ralph's and Wal-Mart.
+Misha's non-dairy cheese spreads come in many delicious flavors and are available at retail stores like Besties Vegan Paradise, MillCross Coffee Bar & Kitchen, Larchmont Village Wine and more.
 Misha's has a kosher certification, as well.

 Stuff I Eat

-Originally started as a catering business with a mission to provide “access to good quality, healthy food,” Stuff I Eat (114 N Market St, Inglewood 90301) is now a staple of Inglewood, known for its generous brunch platters, organic and gluten-free-friendly lunches, and astounding desserts by the effervescent soon-to-be-cookbook author Chef Babette.
+Originally started as a catering business with a mission to provide “access to good quality, healthy food,” Stuff I Eat (114 N Market St, Inglewood 90301) is now a staple of Inglewood, known for its generous brunch platters, organic and gluten-free lunches, and fantastic desserts by the effervescent Chef Babette.

 Uncle Eddie’s Vegan Cookies

 The brown bags of delectable soft-baked cookies distributed across the country are actually made at Uncle Eddie’s Vegan Cookies, a family-owned and operated bakery in Glendale.
 Brothers Jeffrey and Robbie Jacobs are often seen repping the business at events like Eat Drink Vegan.
 Find Uncle Eddie's at Whole Foods, Ralphs, Erewhon, Gelsons, Mother's Market and local shops.

 The big food truck with the cartoon cheeseburger logo can be found on street corners all over LA.
-Friends Kori Vines, Kendall Patterson, Phillip Bennett, and Naeem Outler - all former NCAA athletes - they say their mission at Vurger Guyz is simple: “changing lives one bite at a time.”
+Friends Kori Vines, Kendall Patterson, Phillip Bennett, and Naeem Outler - all former NCAA athletes - they say their mission at Vurger Guyz (788 S. Grand Ave, Los Angeles 90017) is simple: “changing lives one bite at a time.”
 One bite of their Beyond Meat burgers and tacos will have eaters everywhere looking to get #Vurgerfied.
 Follow @vurgerguyz for their latest stops.